 4. Playing with Actual Figures

 You’ve probably already started using mortgage calculators to play around with the figures.
 These tools can help you get a sense of how much different homes cost on a monthly basis.
 You can also see how a higher or lower down payment affects your monthly payment.
-After the pre-approval, though, you can get more serious about using the calculators because you’ll know the exact interest rate you’ll be able to get on the mortgage.
-If you’ve been using the advertised rates, you may be surprised by how much the actual rate you’ll get can change the monthly payment.
-You may need to set your sights on a more affordable home.
+If you’ve been using the advertised rates, you may be surprised by how much the actual rate can change the monthly payment.
+It’s best to base your home budget around these numbers to get the most accurate costs.

 5. Making Your Purchase Easier

-Getting a mortgage isn’t necessarily difficult, but there’s definitely a lot of paperwork involved.
-A missing pay stub or tax form can seriously slow down the process.
+Getting a mortgage isn’t necessarily difficult, but there’s a lot of paperwork involved.
+A missing pay stub or tax form can slow down the process.
 When you get pre-approved, though, you’re starting the process early.
-The bank will already have your important information on file when you really apply for the mortgage.
-Pre-approval also significantly reduces the chance that your financing will fall through at the last minute because the bank has already said they will lend you money.
+The bank will already have your important information on file when you apply for the mortgage.
+A pre-approval also significantly reduces the chance that your financing will fall through at the last minute.
 As long as there hasn’t been a dramatic change to your financial situation, you should be fine.

 6. Locking in Rates

 With a mortgage pre-approval, you’re usually able to lock in rates at the current level.
-Edmonton mortgage rates constantly fluctuate, and they’re expected to increase throughout 2018.
-Locking in ensures you’re getting the best deal.
-If rates drop by the time you’re ready to purchase a home, you’ll be able to get the better rate.
+Edmonton mortgage rates can constantly fluctuate.
+Locking in a rate ensures you’re getting the best deal.
+If rates drop by the time you’re ready to purchase a home, you’ll be able to get the lowest rate.
+If they raise, you’ll still get to keep the rate you did your pre-approval at.
 There’s no risk involved.

 7. There’s No Commitment

 Your mortgage pre-approval gives you a clear picture of what you can afford.
-Once you have pre-approval, come check out StreetSide’s affordable new homes.
+Come check out StreetSide’s affordable new homes.
 You’ll be surprised by how far your money can go.